Ryan Nugent-Hopkins Game Preview: Oilers vs. Flyers

 Ryan Nugent-Hopkins Game Preview: Oilers vs. Flyers - October 19

-Ryan Nugent-Hopkins and the Edmonton Oilers will meet the Philadelphia Flyers at 7:30 PM ET on Thursday, October 19, 2023.
-Looking to wager on Nugent-Hopkins' props?
-Here is some information to help you.
+Ryan Nugent-Hopkins will be on the ice when the Edmonton Oilers and Philadelphia Flyers face off at 7:30 PM ET on Thursday, October 19, 2023.
+Prop bets for Nugent-Hopkins are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.